• About

 21 Thursday Feb 2013

-Posted by sarabutton in Destinations, Photo of My Day, Wise Travel Words
+Posted Destinations, Photo of My Day, Wise Travel Words

 Obviously sometimes this is a bad idea (has anyone else seen The Descent?!), but some of the coolest travel memories I’ve had have been from getting lost down side streets or, like this photo, from a day wandering through the Scottish Highlands.